raspberrypilearning/storytime/worksheet.md

 	print("Hello " + name)
 	```

 4. Save the file and run your code to see what happens.
-Notice that the input question is printed to the screen and then the information entered by the user is stored in the variable 'name'; this is then used in the printed statement saying "hello".
+Notice that the input question is printed to the screen and then the information entered by the user is stored in the variable 'name'; this is then used in the printed statement saying "Hello".

 	![](images/story2.png)

 5. Can you now create two more variables to store information about what **gender** the user is, and what **day of the week** it is?
 You will need this information in your final story.

-## If, Elif and Else
+## If, Elif, and Else

 Having discovered the gender of the user, you can use that information in your story.
 But as you know from your literacy lessons, nouns are preceded with 'he and 'she' and not 'girl' or 'boy', which are the values currently stored in the `gender` variable.
-You can fix this by using a computing concept to help out here; it's called a *conditional*.
+You can fix this by using a computing concept to help out here; it's called a **conditional**.

 1. Underneath the `input` and `print` statements type: